kafonek/aoc_2024/README.md

  - Avoid hard to read multi-line functional calls
  - Avoid lifetimes and high-level abstractions in favor of simplicity, can use liberal `.clone()` if needed
+ - Use logging not print statements while iterating on a solution